 Only some men like to offer their partners any form of foreplay.
-Other men (possibly the majority) prefer to head straight for enjoying intercourse.[i]
+Other men (probably the majority) prefer to head straight for the joys of intercourse.[i]

 The average time a man lasts (from penetration until ejaculation) is about two minutes, which is hardly onerous.
 But when a man wants to spend time on foreplay prior to intercourse, sex becomes harder work for the woman.
 It is not just the time involved but also the need to appear engaged!
-Ironically the man who simply takes is likely to have more sex because he expects little ‘performance’ from the woman.
+Ironically the man, who simply takes, is likely to have more sex because he expects little performance from the woman.
 A woman can enjoy being the object of a man’s desire without needing to falsify her responsiveness.

 Female orgasm is promoted as if it is a relationship accessory.
 But orgasm is a highly specific genital response that arises because we ourselves (not our partners) want it.
 In the first place, only we can determine what explicit aspect of sexual activity is particularly arousing to us personally.
 Secondly only we can generate the mental focus required for orgasm.
 This psychological arousal is then combined with massaging the blood flow within the erectile organ (penis or clitoris) to achieve a release of sexual energy.

-Very occasionally (as a more mature woman) I ask my partner to stimulate me to orgasm (through clitoral stimulation most usually combined with anal intercourse).
+Very occasionally (as a more mature woman) I ask my partner to stimulate me to a climax (through clitoral stimulation most usually combined with anal intercourse).
 I do this if I feel some glimmer of arousal because I know that it is so important to him to be able to pleasure me in this way.
 It seems odd to me that something, which is supposedly for my pleasure, is in fact for his.
 The climax I enjoy is much more vital to my lover than it is to me.

-Excerpt from Jane’s book Sexuality & Sexual Techniques (2015)
+Excerpt from Sexuality & Sexual Techniques (ISBN 978-0956-894724)